 A will is the most basic form of estate planning.
 This document details what happens to your property and assets after your death.
-We can help you create a will that is as detailed as you want it to be.
-It is important to have an attorney assist you with the creation of a will; if not executed correctly it may be deemed invalid.

 Power of Attorney

 In the event that you are injured or incapacitated, a power of attorney allows someone else to manage the affairs of your life.
-A power of attorney can be temporary or permanent.

 If you suffer an illness or injury that prevents you from communicating, a living will informs your doctors and loved ones about what type of medical care you want to receive, as well as what type of medical care you do not want to receive.